-- All packages listed are Pb-free.
+- All packages listed are Pb-free (FBG and FFG with exemption 15).
 Some packages are available with a Pb option.
-HR = High Range I/O with support for I/O voltage from 1.2V up to 3.3V.
+PS I/O count does not include dedicated DDR calibration pins.
+HR = High Range I/O with support for I/O voltage from 1.2V to 3.3V.
 HP = High Performance I/O with support for I/O voltage from 1.2V to 1.8V.

-Zyng-7000 Family Description
+Zynq-7000 Family Description

 The Zynq-7000 family offers the flexibility and scalability of an FPGA, while providing performance, power, and ease of use typically associated with ASIC and ASSPs.
-The range of devices in the Zyng-7000 All Programmable SoC family allows designers to target cost-sensitive as well as high-performance applications from a single platform using industry-standard tools.
-While each device in the Zyng-7000 family contains the same PS, the PL and I/O resources vary between the devices.
-As a result, the Zynq-7000 All Programmable SoCs are able to serve a wide range of applications including:
+The range of devices in the Zynq-7000 family allows designers to target cost-sensitive as well as high-performance applications from a single platform using industry-standard tools.
+While each device in the Zynq-7000 family contains the same PS, the PL and I/O resources vary between the devices.
+As a result, the Zynq-7000 and Zynq-7000S SoCs are able to serve a wide range of applications including:

-- Automotive driver assistance, driver information, and infotainment
+- · Automotive driver assistance, driver information, and infotainment

 - Broadcast camera

 - Industrial motor control, industrial networking, and machine vision

 - IP and Smart camera

-- LTE radio and baseband
+- · LTE radio and baseband

 - Medical diagnostics and imaging

 - Multifunction printers

 - Video and night vision equipment